isomerpages/enterprisesg-seeds/_about-us/Overview.md

 Our three focus sectors are Advanced Manufacturing & Engineering, Health & Biomedical Sciences and Urban Solutions & Sustainability.
 We also look at other emerging verticals such as Agri-tech, Artificial Intelligence, Blockchain, Quantum and Space Technologies.

-Leveraging Enterprise Singapore’s extensive networks across more than 15 sectors and 30+ global overseas centers, we support our portfolio companies to scale strategically and internationalise.
+Leveraging [Enterprise Singapore's](https://www.enterprisesg.gov.sg/) extensive networks across more than 15 sectors and 30+ global overseas centers, we support our portfolio companies to scale strategically and internationalise.

 In recent years, we have deployed more than S$130M and stimulated more than S$1B of private sector investments into >350 companies.
 Learn more about our co-investment partners and the startups here.